amitsaha/using-go-modules/README.md

 This repository contains exammples of achieving common tasks when using modules:

 - [Simple hello world with sub-packages, but no external dependency](./hello-world)
+- TODO: Use an external package
+- TODO: Using a changed/local version of an external package